-Southern Utah is a labyrinth of sandstone rock features, lush green valleys, and deep winding canyons.
-Here, you’ll find some of the world’s most beautiful national parks and landscapes rich in scientific and cultural significance, but equally rich in controversy.
+Grand Staircase-Escalante National Monument is a labyrinth of sandstone rock features, lush green valleys, and deep winding canyons.
+Here, you’ll find some of the world’s most beautiful landscapes rich in scientific and cultural significance, but equally rich in controversy.
 The scientific and cultural significance of the region is substantial, and on that basis Grand Staircase-Escalante was designated a National Monument by President Bill Clinton in 1996.

 The conversation centers around whether Grand Staircase-Escalante should be a national monument and whether the size of the monument is too large, constraining the ability of local communities to benefit from economic opportunities such as mining and logging that are prohibited by the monument designation.
 This debate is significant for a few reasons: the region holds cultural value to local tribes and monument status protects many historic and religious sites, there is scientific value in unique geologic formations and rare dinosaur fossils found nowhere else on earth, there’s a question of the economic impact that the monument designation has on the local communities whether positive or negative, and there remains a legal debate over how monuments are created or changed within the federal government.